ipfs/js-ipfs/packages/ipfs-message-port-protocol/README.md

 ### AsyncIterable

-Encoder allows producer to encode [async iterables][] such that it can be transferred across threads and decoded by a consumer on the other end and take care of all the IO coordination between two.
-Unlike other encoders `transfer` argument is mandatory (because value is encoded to a [MessagePort][] that can only be transferred).
-Additionally encoder / decoder take item encoder / decoder functions to encode each item of the async iterable.
+This encoder encodes [async iterables][] such that they can be transferred across threads and decoded by a consumer on the other end while taking care of all the IO coordination between two.
+It needs to be provided `encoder` / `decoder` function to encode / decode each yielded item of the async iterable.
+Unlike other encoders the `transfer` argument is mandatory (because async iterable is encoded to a [MessagePort][] that can only be transferred).

 ```js